Find a Position Abroad

 There are several types of experiences available abroad, including full-time, volunteer, research, fellowship, internship, and teaching opportunities.
 It is extremely helpful to be open-minded to the types of opportunities available as well as the various aspects of the experience including location, duration and cost.
 See below for recommendations on how to locate an international position.

 - Columbia Resources - We strongly encourage you to review and visit any international offices, centers, institutes or departments at Columbia University which may provide various internship, research, fellowships and volunteer opportunities abroad.
 An example program which is offered through the Center for Career Education is the CEO Program, which provides international internship opportunities in various cities around the world.
 For a listing of additional international offices on campus, please click here.
-To meet with several of the representatives of these offices on campus, please attend the Columbia International Expo.

 - LionSHARE - Check out LionSHARE, Columbia University’s Center for Career Education database which has global opportunities for students of various majors, academic levels and citizenships that are posted throughout the year.
 Review the database regularly (and also set up a job agent) to make sure that you are aware of available opportunities.
 Example positions that have been posted on LionSHARE in the past include: IBM (Various Regions), Samsung Electronics (South Korea), ITRI (Taiwan) and Infosys (India).